umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/data-types/README.md

 ---
-meta.Title: Data types in Umbraco meta.Description: Learn about the data types in Umbraco.
+meta.Title: Data types in Umbraco
+description: "Learn about the data types in Umbraco."
 ---

 # Data Types